jakub-zwolakowski/scvs/TrustInSoft.md

 There is no possible execution of this program where a double free happens.

-This is the decription in the example:
+This is the description in the example:

 ```C
  * Rule: [dblfree]